Understanding the poetic qualities of space, place and context – towards architectural phenomenology through a human centered experience

 The architectural practitioner and the client mutually engage in a process of exploring the values and choices that will evolve into the final form of the building.
 An architectural program lists quantitative requirements, which could often miss qualitative issues.
 Through dialogue, we draw out these subtleties and address the intricate concerns of a building’s character, presence and symbolism.
 For every project, an appreciation of the site and region’s landscape, climate and heritage deepens and enrich our design and construction process.
 These observations generate the development of new spatial ideas which aim to affect a transformation of the existing condition and offer a new potential to it.
 Through the evolution of seemingly modest conditions, something meaningful is added to the here and now.

-This is a crafted practice with a multi-disciplinary approach, taking cognisance of the various elements which makes up our built environment – continually practicing to evolve – through asking who, what, why, where and when questions.
+This is a crafted practice with a multi-disciplinary approach, taking cognisance of the various elements which makes up our built environment – continually practicing to evolve an architectural phenomenological language based on the human experience – through asking who, what, why, where and when questions.

 “For it is not metres, but a metre-making argument, that makes a poem – a thought so passionate and alive, that like the spirit of a plant or an animal, it has an architecture of its own, and adorns nature with a new thing.”